vechain/vevote/docs/VeVote.md

 To suggest a proposal:

-👉 Contact the **VeChain Foundation**.
-They can help:
+👉 Open a thread on [Discourse](https://vechain.discourse.group/latest).
+You can use the same channel to get some help to:
 - Review your proposal
+- Get some endorsement
 - Format it correctly
-- Submit it through a whitelisted address
+- Funnel it to a whitelisted member (`WHITELISTED_ROLE`)

 Proposal Creation Format: